Home Décor Tips to Care for Special Needs Children

 Understand the Special Needs

-Before adjusting your home décor, you need to understand your child’s needs.
+Before adjusting your home décor, you must understand your child’s needs.
 Getting as crystal clear as possible on the diagnosis will help you learn what it means and how it will impact your child’s life.
-Then, you need to identify the needs and the main issues your child is facing.
-Identifying them and anticipating any risk that might come with them help you to determine how you should adjust your house to cater to their needs.
+Then, you need to identify your child’s needs and central issues.
+Identifying and anticipating any risk that might come with them help you determine how you should adjust your house to cater to their needs.

-To be as accurate as possible is a crucial factor in redesigning your home.
+Being as accurate as possible is crucial in redesigning your home.
 You might need to seek help and consult your doctor, specialists, or pediatrician.
 You can also learn wisdom from the community and fellow parents of special needs children.
 Get as many inputs as possible before formulating your redesign plan.

 Design with the Special Needs in Mind

-Now that you have identified the needs and anticipated any possibilities, you need to stick to your sole purpose: to make a safe and functional house for your child.
+Now that you have identified the needs and anticipated possibilities, you must stick to your sole purpose: making a safe and functional house for your child.
 Therefore, you need to design with your child’s needs in mind.
-These tips might not be an all-for-one guide, but this will help you get the idea of what you might need to prepare for different needs.
+These tips might not be an all-for-one guide, but they will help you understand what you might need to prepare for different needs.

 Children with Physical Disabilities

-Use more horizontal shelves, and drawers placed closer to the ground.
-You might want to change your doorknobs into something more reachable and easier to operate without sacrificing its function.
-As for the switches, you can place them lower and make sure they are easy to reach after your child grows.
+Use more horizontal shelves and drawers placed closer to the ground.
+You might want to change your doorknobs into something more reachable and easier to operate without sacrificing function.
+As for the switches, you can place them lower and ensure they are easy to reach after your child grows.
 Alternatively, you can change to motion sensor switches or state-of-the-art voice controls.

-If your child is in a wheelchair, you need to ensure there is enough space in the room for mobility, including making a turn.
+If your child is in a wheelchair, you must ensure enough space in the room for mobility, including making a turn.
 Avoid doors that block access to rooms and stairs.
 You need to also pay attention to desks and tables.
 Ensure they are high enough and deep enough for wheelchairs.
-For that, you might want to invest in adjustable ones to accommodate your child when they grow.
+You might want to invest in adjustable ones to accommodate your child when they grow.